Nearsoft/apprentice/01 - HTML & CSS/CSS/README.md

 }
 ```

-The three examples above are doing the exact same thing.
+Three examples above are doing the exact same thing.

-Now that you know how to write CSS and how to include into your HTML document, let's continue with some of the most important styles you need to know:
+Now that you know how to write CSS and how to include into your HTML document, let's continue with some styles you need to know:

 ### Display